 My favourite is Planta which is really easy to use.

-Of course, there are further things to get into such as making your own liquid fertiliser, experimenting with the frequency of feeding, trying out different kinds of fertiliser.
+Of course, there are further things to get into such as making your own liquid fertilizer, experimenting with the frequency of feeding, trying out different kinds of fertilizer.
 But ultimately, you want to keep things simple and manageable.

 Don’t get anxious about how to feed houseplants, just get excited by how great they will look after you have fed them.